HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-resource-tagging.md

 ## Motivation

-*Describe the user or technical need in detail [with alignment to the DCP roadmap priorities where possible].
-Link prior community discussions to demonstrate support for this RFC.*

 AWS Cost Explorer requires managment for allowing tags to track and show to PMs/Admins.
 Fragmented tag sets create unneccessary overhead for the admin team, as well as present issues with filtering the information downstream.

 ### User Stories

-*Share the [User Stories](https://www.mountaingoatsoftware.com/agile/user-stories) motivating this RFC.*
 As a DCP Admin, I would like to see costs for a given project/service, so that i can track costs.

-## Scientific "guardrails" [optional]

-*Describe recommended or mandated review from HCA Science governance to ensure that the RFC addresses the needs of the scientific community.*

 ## Detailed Design

-*Explain the design in sufficient detail such that the implementation and (if appropriate) the interaction with existing DCP software are both reasonably clear.*

 For Cloud Resources that are [allowed](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/custom-tags.html#allocation-how) to be tagged, it should be encuraged that they are, however a subset of the resources should have tagging as a requirement.